We all experience moments of self-doubt and uncertainty. Even the most confident and happy people have moments where they think “I’m such a failure.”

 When compared in this way, it is clear that being an assertive communicator is nothing like being an aggressive communicator.
 Assertive communication is simply expressing yourself “in an open, honest, and direct way.”
 (TheraNest.com)

-The worksheet provides space and instructions to record three instances where you have communicated assertively and list the emotions you felt afterwards.
+The worksheet provides space and instructions to record three instances where you have communicated assertively and list the emotions you felt afterward.
 If you can’t think of an instance where you have communicated assertively, don’t worry!
 You can make that a goal for yourself in the next week.

 To see this worksheet for yourself and begin building up your communication skills, click here.